MyBord/mybord-client/docs/projectManagement.md

 ### A. Highest - MVP

   * fix card description height
-  * multi-select functionality should hide play button, like button, and card menu button
   * add transition for box shadow when selecting multi select cards?
   * cards
     * add ability to add tags